gradualcolors/l2d2-demo/README.md

 > Will there be a Live2D viewer/Dialogue Simulator for Ensemble Stars!!?
 - Yes!
 It is currently being planned out while I figure out how to convert the motions since they're in a new format.

+> Are you taking helpers or volunteers?
+- I'm thinking on it, but the answer might be yes.
+I do need help with some people who has knowledge in Asset Studio so we can compile all the JP outfits for usage.
+If you're interested in helping, dm me @sakasakitty or @gradualcolours!
+As for helping with coding, that's to be decided.